virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-First we difine a function that will draw the Nebula:
+First, we define a function that will render the Nebula:

 ```glsl
 vec3 draw_nebula( in vec3 ro, in vec3 rd )